-Based on the impairment tests performed at 31 December 2019, Management has concluded that there is no impairment of goodwill.
-The impairment tests still show headroom and except for Turkey no reasonably possible changes in key assumptions will lead to impairment.
+Based on the impairment tests performed at 31 December 2020, Management has concluded that there is no impairment of goodwill.
+The impairment tests in general show headroom and except for Turkey and USA no reasonably possible changes in key assumptions will lead to impairment.

-For Turkey the sensitivity computed for revenue shows an mimimum average increase of 16% until terminal period compared to expected average increase of 23%, and expected average EBITDA ratio can also be reduced with approx. 30%.
+For Turkey the sensitivity computed for revenue shows a mimimum average increase of 13% until terminal period compared to expected average increase of 21%, and expected average EBITDA ratio can also be reduced with approx. 30%.